 “We’ve really turned a corner when it comes to transit in the Twin Cities,” General Manager Brian Lamb said.
 “With two light-rail lines, more than 100 bus routes and a commuter rail line, the Twin Cities is more connected than it’s been in a very long time.
 And the benefits are profound: improvements in our transit network are making our region more equitable, economically competitive and sustainable.”
-See January 2016 ridership news release.
+See Metro Transit's 2015 ridership numbers.

 Metro Transit is an operating division of the Council.